Name: Amanda Overs

 It was a bit of a planned mistake.
 I always wanted to work for myself, (mostly because I could never make it to work on time) but I didn’t really know what I wanted to do.
 I started a Business and Marketing Diploma straight out of high school and I’d always loved shoes, so a business in footwear seemed like a no-brainer.

-I wanted to make shoes but didn’t have any access to machinery, so I came up with a way to make high-quality shoes from home and viola, my business was born.
+I wanted to make shoes but didn’t have any access to machinery, so I came up with a way to make high-quality shoes from home and voila, my business was born.
 I now run shoe-making classes for beginners without the use of industrial machinery, transforming shoemaking into a ‘from home’ craft.

 What are the key functions of your role?

 My job is so varied.
 It’s quite an admin-heavy job on one hand and on the other hand I make shoes almost every day.
-I’m responsible for promoting my courses, managing bookings, facilitating date changes, teaching courses, updating the website, social media management, handling accounts, packing and posting orders, writing eBook content, arranging photoshoots – and this doesn’t even put a dent in my list of responsibilities.
+I’m responsible for promoting my courses, managing bookings, facilitating date changes, teaching courses, updating the website, social media management, accounts, packing and posting orders, writing eBook content, arranging photoshoots – and this doesn’t even put a dent in my list of responsibilities.

 Talk us through your typical working day